Anti-Propaganda Act of 1940

 Anti-Propaganda Act of 1940 or Voorhis Anti-Propaganda Act is a United States statute requiring the registration of organizations subject to foreign control while accomplishing activities in the United States.
 The public law was penned amidst the economic contraction of 1930s reasonably considering the developments of American imperialism, American Organized Labor, Nazism in the Americas, and propaganda in the United States.
 The Act of Congress was declared during the mid-twentieth century clandestine political movements in the United States often known as the Popular Front of 1930s.

 During the 1930s, the public policy of the United States attested to the ascent of modern liberalism while conservatism in the United States was marginalized with the propagation of Franklin Roosevelt's New Deal persuasively bolstered by the New Deal coalition.

+The U.S. House bill 10094 was sponsored by California congressman Jerry Voorhis who introduced the legislation to the United States House of Representatives on July 1, 1940.
 The United States federal law was passed by the 76th United States Congress and enacted into law by the 32nd President of the United States Franklin Roosevelt on October 17, 1940.